Signalman (comics): Fictional character biography

-Phillip "Phil" Cobb was a gangster with big ideas.
+Phil Cobb, as written, was a gangster with big ideas.
 He came to Gotham City intent on hiring a gang of his own and making it big, only to be laughed at when he tried to recruit the gang because he had no reputation.
-Steaming with anger, he vowed to prove himself to Gotham's mobsters, and when he noticed how modern society was regulated by signs, signals and symbols, he found the inspiration for his criminal career.
+Cobb vowed to prove himself to Gotham's mobsters, and when he noticed how modern society was regulated by signs, signals and symbols, he found the inspiration for his criminal career.
 As the Signalman, he went on a spectacular crime spree using those signs and symbols as his motif.

-Ultimately captured by Batman and Robin, he returned for a rematch a year later and became the Blue Bowman, a copycat of Green Arrow.
-After that, he remained unseen until 1976, when he resumed his Signalman guise in Detective Comics #466.
+Ultimately captured by Batman and Robin, he returned for a rematch a year later, and then switched gears as the Blue Bowman, a copycat of Green Arrow.
+After that, he remained unseen until Detective Comics #466 (1976), where he managed to trap Batman inside the Bat-Signal.

-In the years since then, Signalman has also been a member of the Secret Society of Super Villains and, in that capacity, battles the Justice League and the Justice Society.
+In the years since then, Signalman has also been a member of the Secret Society of Super Villains and, in that capacity, did battle with the Justice League and the Justice Society.

+In the series Identity Crisis, it is mentioned that Signalman was kidnapped by Doctor Moon and Phobia, a fact confirmed in the pages of Manhunter, which depicts his torture and seeming death via a video recording.
+During the "One Year Later" storyline, he appears alive as a drug-addled informant for Black Lightning.
+In The New 52 reboot of DC's continuity (launched in 2011), Signalman appears as a member of the Secret Society.

 Powers and abilities

-Signalman has no superhuman powers but he is a highly skilled hand-to-hand combatant.
+Signalman has no superhuman powers, but he is a highly skilled hand-to-hand combatant.

+Equipment

 He also carries items such as a knockout-gas gun, miniature flares that cause fires, electric "sparks" capable of controlling the signals to the human brain, and a remote-control device in his belt that alters signals of an electronic nature.